ansht2000/cimp/README.md

 This will create the cimp executable, which you can run with ./cimp <input_file> <output_file> <operation> [<args>]

 ## Commands
-Currently there are 6 commands available: grayscale binarize crop transpose gradient seam
+Currently there are 9 commands available: grayscale binarize crop transpose gradient seam blend pointilism dither